nanovazquez/nanovazquez.github.com/_posts/2012-09-30-playing-with-azure-query.markdown

 Since this version of azureQuery only works with blob storage (v0.1), I'm going to focus this post on accessing blobs.
 As soon as a new version is released (I think the next one will focus on Table storage), I'll update this post to demonstrate its usage.

-> **Note:** You can grab a fully-working sample from my github account, [here](https://github.com/nanovazquez/azure-query-sample) is the link (don't forget to start the Azure emulator in your local machine before running it).
+> **Note:** You can grab a fully-working sample from my github account.
+[Here](https://github.com/nanovazquez/azure-query-sample) is the link.
+Don't forget to start the Azure emulator in your local machine before running it.

-All that said, let's get our hands dirty (I love this part).

 ## Set-up AzureQuery in your solution